Menu

 On 4 December 2024, he was also appointed the artistic director of the Donizetti Opera.

 In recent seasons, he has conducted operas and concerts at the Lyric Opera of Chicago (Norma), Gran Teatre del Liceu (Rigoletto, Il Trovatore, Un ballo in maschera), Teatro la Fenice (Lucia di Lammermoor, Ernani, Aida), Müpa Budapest (I puritani, Aida), Parma Verdi Festival (Falstaff, Simon Boccanegra), Bilbao Opera (Lucia di Lammermoor, La clemenza di Tito), Dallas Opera (Falstaff), Teatro alla Scala (Il pirata), Opéra Bastille (I puritani), Opera di Roma (Anna Bolena, Rigoletto), Accademia Nazionale di Santa Cecilia (Omaggio a Caruso), Maggio Musicale Fiorentino (Rigoletto, L’amico Fritz), Théâtre des Champs-Élysées (La Sonnambula), Teatro di San Carlo (Il barbiere di Siviglia, Anna Bolena, Maria Stuarda), Teatro Real, Madrid (La Cenerentola), Metropolitan Opera (Lucia di Lammermoor), Teatro Comunale, Bologna (La Traviata, Werther), Teatro Regio, Turin (I Vespri siciliani, Le villi), Teatro Grande, Brescia (Madama Butterfly, Brescia version), Dresdner Philharmonie (I puritani).
 In 2020, he devised the opera-concert-recording project The Three Queens created for Sondra Radvanovsky, performed at theatres in Chicago, Barcelona, Naples and Madrid.
 In 2024 he conducted symphonic concerts in Madrid, Vienna, the Basque Country, and the UK where he completed a triumphant eight-concert tour beginning in Birmingham and ending in London.
+In 2025 he conducted La Fanciulla del West and Un ballo in maschera at the Teatro Comunale, Bologna, La Favorite at ABAO Bilbao Opera, Roberto Devereux, Medea and Partenope at the Teatro San Carlo, Naples, La Sonnambula at the Metropolitan Operamand several symphonic concerts with the Hungarian Radio Symphony Orchestra and Orchestra Teatro Comunale di Bologna.

 In June 2021 he won the Premio Ópera XXI for best musical director.
 The accolade, awarded by the Spanish association of theatres, festivals and permanent opera seasons of the same name, was assigned for the outstanding Lucia di Lammermoor staged at Bilbao Ópera in October 2019.